 Spoiler alert: they bring agility, flexibility, and operational efficiency.

-The future of manufacturing, given the current volatile economic situation, means that manufacturers need to involve more factors in their overall strategy, than just making existing processes more efficient.
+The future of manufacturing, given the current volatile economic situation, means that manufacturers need to involve more factors in their overall strategy than just making existing processes more efficient.
 They need someone to champion it.
 This is where “gray collar” workers come into the picture.

 White-collar workers play a vital role in manufacturing operations by providing technical expertise and flexibility.
 Both are necessary to ensure a smooth and efficient operation during production.
 Let’s go over the reasons why: